Musical Misinformation: 10 Popular Myths That Many Artists Believe to be True

 5. “If you go viral, you’ll automatically become successful.”

 Going viral can open doors, but it’s not a guarantee of long-term success.
 Use viral moments to analyze what resonated, engage new listeners, and build consistency.
-A single viral post is exposure; sustained effort turns that exposure into a fanbase.

 6. “You can’t make it independently.”

 A label can help, but it’s not essential.
 Plenty of major artists are completely independent.
 As long as your music is high-quality and you understand how to market it, people will listen if you’re signed or not.
-Independence just means more control (and responsibility).

 7. “You need to know theory or play an instrument to make good music.” / “There’s only one right way to write a song.”